szermatt/mistty/docs/source/usage.rst

     **VI mode** by default.
-Please **turn it off** before trying out MisTTY, for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, check out the instructions in :ref:`shells` for details.
-VI mode must be turned off even if you just end up controlling it with VI commands using Evil.
+Please **turn it off** before trying out MisTTY, for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, check out the instructions in :ref:`shells` VI mode must be turned off even if you just end up controlling it with VI commands using Evil.

 To get the most out of MisTTY, it's worth it to take the time to configure it to send to the terminal the shell key bindings that you